mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 == Changelog ==

 = 3.12.4 =
-* Fixed a bug where deleted designs where breaking the cart (if the user had that particular design in their cart).
+* Fixed a bug where deleted designs were breaking the cart (if the user had that particular design in their cart).
 * Updated the readme.txt to reflect that the plugin has been tested with up to WP 5.2.2.

 = 3.12.3 =